Nicaragua: Post-war (1990–2018)

 In November 2016, Ortega was elected for his third consecutive term (his fourth overall).
 International monitoring of the elections was initially prohibited, and as a result the validity of the elections has been disputed, but observation by the OAS was announced in October.
 Ortega was reported by Nicaraguan election officials as having received 72% of the vote.
-However the Broad Front for Democracy (FAD), having promoted boycotts of the elections, claimed that 70% of voters had abstained (while election officials claimed 65.8% participation).
+However, the Broad Front for Democracy (FAD), having promoted boycotts of the elections, claimed that 70% of voters had abstained (while election officials claimed 65.8% participation).

-In April 2018, demonstrations opposed a decree increasing taxes and reducing benefits in the country's pension system.
-Local independent press organizations had documented at least 19 dead and over 100 missing in the ensuing conflict.
-A reporter from NPR spoke to protestors who explained that while the initial issue was about the pension reform, the uprisings that spread across the country reflected many grievances about the government's time in office, and that the fight is for President Ortega and his vice president wife to step down.
-April 24, 2018 marked the day of the greatest march in opposition of the Sandinista party.
-On May 2, 2018, university-student leaders publicly announced that they give the government seven days to set a date and time for a dialogue that was promised to the people due to the recent events of repression.
-The students also scheduled another march on that same day for a peaceful protest.
+In April 2018, demonstrations were held to oppose a decree increasing taxes and reducing benefits in the country's pension system.
+Local independent press organizations documented at least 19 dead and over 100 missing in the ensuing conflict.
+A reporter from NPR spoke to protestors who explained that while the initial issue was the pension reforms, the uprisings that spread across the country reflected many grievances about the government's time in office, and that the fight is for President Ortega and his vice president, his wife, to step down.

+24 April 2018 marked the day of the greatest march in opposition of the Sandinista party.
+On 2 May 2018, university student leaders made a public announcement giving the government seven days to set a date and time for a dialogue that was promised to the people due to the recent events of repression.
+The students also scheduled another peaceful protest march on that same day.
 As of May 2018, estimates of the death toll were as high as 63, many of them student protesters, and the wounded totalled more than 400.

-Following a working visit from May 17 to 21, the Inter-American Commission on Human Rights adopted precautionary measures aimed at protecting members of the student movement and their families after testimonies indicated the majority of them had suffered acts of violence and death threats for their participation.
+Following a working visit from 17 to 21 May, the Inter-American Commission on Human Rights adopted precautionary measures aimed at protecting members of the student movement and their families after testimonies indicated the majority of them had suffered acts of violence and death threats for their participation.
 In the last week of May, thousands who accuse Mr. Ortega and his wife of acting like dictators joined in resuming anti-government rallies after attempted peace talks have remained unresolved.
+Open suppression of political dissent and more militarized policing began in April 2018, but the onset of repression was gradual.
+On 12 October 2024, Nicaragua broke ties with Israel in response to the ongoing Gaza war, condemning Israel's leaders as "fascist" and "genocidal".